Written in Song: Content

-Release and reception
+Release and critical reception

-Written in Song was officially released on January 13, 2017 via Cheyenne Records, Seely's own label.
-It was released to stores in a compact disc format and online in a digital format.
+Written in Song was officially released on January 13, 2017 via Cheyenne Records (Seely's own label).
+It was distributed in both a compact disc and in a digital format.
 On its release day, Seely and her management hosted a "CD release party" in Nashville to celebrate it.
 Written in Song was positively reviewed by music critics and journalists.
 Markos Papadatos of the Digital Journal praised the album's diverse array of tracks.
 He called the fourth track a "classic ballad" and the song "My Love for You" something "reminiscent of Bette Midler".
 Papadatos concluded by saying, "Overall, Jeannie Seely soars on her new album, Written in Song.
 "Miss Country Soul" is back stronger than ever.
 There is a variety on her latest musical effort.
 It garners an A rating."
 The album was also reviewed positively by the Nashville Country Clubs Margaret Rogers.
 In the review, Rogers commented that Seely's "sultry" voice was "not lost" in the album.
 "Jeannie Seeley’s newest album Written in Song perfectly captures a traditional yet modern sound.
 She makes songs written in the 70s sound timeless and shows tribute to her roots while recording songs that are relatable today," Rogers concluded.

 Track listing

+All tracks are composed by Jeannie Seely, except where noted.